lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 -   **isEmpty()**: Return true if the queue is empty.

-One place where queues are often used is in breadth-first search or in implementing a cache.
+Some common places where queues are often used is in breadth-first search or in implementing a cache.
 In breadth-first search we may use a queue to store a list of the nodes that we need to process.
 Each time we process a node, we add its adjacent nodes to the back of the queue.
 This allows us to process nodes in the order in which they are viewed.

 A queue can be implemented with a linked list and moreover, they are essentially the same thing as long as items are added and removed from